JasonXB/EF_Clone/README.md

 Component names should be PascalCase.

+### Function Names

+Function names should be camelCase.

 ### On Interfaces

 If an interface defines the props for a component, the interface's name should: